minghsu0107/postfix-slack/README.md

 ./stop.sh
 ```
 #### Reverse Proxy
 First, have Nginx installed and configure the server (refer to `nginx/bot.conf`).
+Remember to replace all placeholders with your own configurations.

 Next, start the Nginx server by executing the `nginx` binary:
 ```